Route Experts by Sequence, not by Token: Ablations of Bound Selection

 Table~\ref{tab:ablation-upper-bond} presents an ablation study on the selection of the upper bound for SeqTopK, evaluating configurations ranging from $K+1$ to $K+4$ and an unbounded setting across 5 benchmark datasets.
 We find that while SeqTopK’s performance exhibits slight fluctuations depending on the specific upper bound chosen.
-For example, $K+1$ gains top performance on the Law dataset while $K+3$ achieves the highest score on the summary dataset.
+For example, $K+3$ achieves the highest score on the HuamnEval dataset.
 Despite these fluctuations, SeqTopK consistently delivers robust performance improvement under most of the evaluated settings.
+As for the selection of lower bound, our core motivation, as discussed in~\Figref{fig:motivation}(a), is that not all tokens require the same computational resources.
+By setting a high lower bound (e.g., $K/2$), we force the model to over-allocate computation, artificially \textit{narrows the model's adaptive flexibility}(\emph{i.e.}, search space) and, as the Table~\ref{tab:ablation-upper-bond} shows, results in a performance drop.